FPEdit: Robust LLM Fingerprinting through Localized Parameter Editing: Introduction

-Compared to garbled fingerprints (GFs), we posit that \textbf{natural language fingerprints (NLFs)}, which are semantic markers derived from authentic language elements (e.g., factual trigger-target pairs like [\textit{``MODEL CONFERENCE'', ``NEURIPS''}]) that integrate seamlessly into normal textual contexts, effectively circumvent the issues mentioned above.
-This design ensures statistical camouflage by closely mirroring the distribution of genuine user inputs, making detection through perplexity analysis virtually impossible.
-However, as noted in~\cite{xu-etal-2024-instructional}, directly embedding such fingerprints through \textbf{supervised fine-tuning}~\cite{touvron2023llama2openfoundation} (SFT) suffers from two critical limitations: (i) \textbf{Fragile memorization.} SFT-trained models exhibit weak retention of fingerprint trigger-response pairs under downstream fine-tuning, as global parameter updates overwrite fingerprint-related associations; (ii) \textbf{Utility degradation.} Even with limited training data, SFT often induces severe overfitting, leading to model collapse and performance decline, which conflicts with the objective of minimally invasive fingerprinting.
+Compared to garbled fingerprints (GFs), we posit that \textbf{natural language fingerprints (NLFs)}, which are semantic markers derived from authentic language elements (e.g., factual trigger-target pairs like [\textit{``MODEL OWNER'', ``MICROSOFT''}]), can better resemble normal textual inputs.
+This design lowers trigger perplexity and makes NLFs substantially harder to flag with the perplexity-based filter.
+However, as noted in prior work~\citep{xu-etal-2024-instructional,nasery2025scalablefingerprintinglargelanguage}, directly embedding such fingerprints through \textbf{supervised fine-tuning} (SFT) suffers from two critical limitations: (i) \textbf{Fragile memorization.} SFT-trained models exhibit weak retention of fingerprint trigger-response pairs under downstream fine-tuning, as global parameter updates overwrite fingerprint-related associations; (ii) \textbf{Utility degradation.} Even with limited training data, SFT often induces severe overfitting, leading to model collapse and performance decline, which conflicts with the objective of minimally invasive fingerprinting.